 After being diagnosed with a rare developmental disorder as a baby, it was the specialist care of a Children's Centre in Belfast which transformed little Lucy's life

-- After noticing a heart murmur in her daughter, Lauren Copeland took baby Lucy to a cardiologist where she was diagnosed with Williams Syndrome
+- After noticing a heart murmur in her daughter, Lauren visited a cardiologist where baby Lucy was diagnosed with Williams Syndrome

-- Williams Syndrome is a rare developmental disorder, which affects roughly 1 in every 18,000 people in the UK
+- The syndrome is a rare developmental disorder, affecting 1 in 18,000 in the UK

 - Lucy struggled greatly with her mobility and communication skills in early life

-- But thanks to the specialist help of Mencap's Children's Centre in Belfast, she is now walking and communicating better than ever before
+- Thanks to specialist help she is now walking and talking better than ever before

 A Rare Disorder